mollywilliams/grace-notes.github.io/_topics/bitterness.md

 When you have unconfessed sin in your life, the Holy Spirit is grieved or quenched.
 But the Holy Spirit fills you and controls your life when you have no unconfessed sin in your life.
 This is why confession of sins is so important.

 You can trust the Holy Spirit to reveal sin to you when you commit it, or even before.
-When the Holy Spirit is in control, He produces His fruit ([Gal.
-5:22] (http://www.biblegateway.com/passage/?search=Gal.+5%3A22)).
+When the Holy Spirit is in control, He produces His fruit (Gal.
+5:22).
 The fruit of the Spirit does not include heaviness, bitterness, discouragement, disillusion, anguish, sadness, dejection or loss of productivity.
 Consider these points:

 * Love is free from bitterness.